RubenLWF/mp3_tool/README.md

 Personally, I think this is boring since I like looking at the album art of the songs I'm listening to.

-I started looking for a tool to edit the album art and other data of .mp3 files and all I was able to find were complicated tools that are way more complicated than I need them to be.
-That is why I decided to make my own simple tool.
+I started looking for a tool to edit the album art and other data of `.mp3` files and all I was able to find were complicated tools that are way more complicated than I need them to be.
+That is why I decided to make my own (simpler) tool.

 ---